lukajeremic21/lukajeremic21/README.md

 # About Me 👨‍💻

 Hello there!
-I'm Luka Jeremić a programmer with a focus on backend development and a dash of frontend expertise.
+I'm a programmer with a focus on backend development and a dash of frontend expertise.
 With a knack for crafting elegant and efficient code, I've had the privilege of contributing to a range of projects, from AI-driven solutions to real-world applications.

 ## Expertise 🚀